TL;DR

 Conclusion: Build Your Promotion Engine

-And if you’re ready to take things further, HarmENT’s professional music promotion services can amplify your campaign with the infrastructure and network that independent artists typically lack.
+When you’re ready to step up, HarmENT’s professional music promotion services add the infrastructure and network that independent artists typically lack.
+Your music deserves to be heard.
+Now go build the strategy that makes it happen.